-(a) Pursuant to a management agreement (the "Agreement") with the Adviser, the management fee is computed at the annual rate of .20% of the value of the fund's average daily net assets and is payable monthly.
-The Agreement provides that if in any full fiscal year the aggregate expenses of the fund (excluding taxes, brokerage fees and extraordinary expenses) exceed 11⁄2% of the value of the fund's average daily net assets, the fund may deduct from payments to be made to the Adviser, or the Adviser will bear, such excess expense.
-During the period ended July 31, 2024, there was no reimbursments pursuant to the Agreement.

-The Adviser has contractually agreed, from February 1, 2024 through May 31, 2025, to waive receipt of a portion of its management fee in the amount of .01% of the value of the fund's average daily net assets.
+(a) Pursuant to a management agreement with the Adviser, the management fee is computed at an annual rate of .20% of the value of the fund's average daily net assets and is payable monthly.
+The Adviser has contractually agreed, from February 1, 2024 through May 31, 2025, to waive receipt of a portion of its management fee in the amount of .03% of the value of the fund's average daily net assets.
 On or after May 31, 2025, the Adviser may terminate this waiver agreement at any time.

-The reduction in expenses, pursuant to the undertaking, amounted to \$216,245 during the period ended July 31, 2024.
+The Adviser has contractually agreed, from February 1, 2024 through May 31, 2025, to waive receipt of its fees and/or assume the direct expenses of the fund so that the direct expenses of the fund's Wealth and Service shares (excluding taxes, brokerage commissions and extraordinary expenses) do not exceed .47% and 1.01%, respectively, of the value of applicable share class' average daily net assets.
+On or after May 31, 2025, the Adviser may terminate this expense limitation agreement at any time.
+The reduction in expenses, pursuant to the undertakings, amounted to \$8,487,131 during period ended July 31, 2024.